ChanthMiao/ghc-wiki-mirror/Sharing-Closure-Environments-in-STG.md

 ...
 ```

 This appears to be too conservative as it does not create shared environments for most of nofib.
+It increases allocation by 1.6% for `solid` and <1% on a few other tests.
+It improves on `ida` and `mate` decreasing their allocations by 1.3 and 3.3 percent, respectively.

 ## Code Generation

-In generating code for first class environments, we treat them in much the same
-way as thunks and function closures.
-That is, we construct them by allocating
-space in the heap and placing the values of the free variables at that
-location.
-They are eliminated in a manner similar to entering a function closure
-in that we pull the free variables out and bind them to the correct
+In generating code for first class environments, we treat them in much the same way as the environment part of thunks and function closures.
+That is, we construct them by allocating space in the heap and placing the values of the free variables---which may be pointers and non-pointers---at that location.
+This means that we need an info pointer like thunks and function closures.
+For their elimination (case-env), we simply pull the free variables out and bind them to the correct
 registers.
+Note that no entry or evaluation of the case-env scrutinee need take place.

 However, there are somethings that are not the same as the function
 and thunk closures which the GHC heap is not used to managing.
-Currently, we lie
-to GHC about them.
+Currently, we lie to GHC about them.
 Consider this STG program with a first class environment:

 ```
 main =